If you’re moving to Canada, you’re likely thinking about how you can start your job search before you arrive. And that’s a very smart idea!

 Some important questions to consider:

-For more information about finding work in Canada, and job search strategies, join our free webinar:
+For more information about finding work in Canada, join our free webinar:

 There are many pre-arrival services designed to help immigrants to Canada.
 Settlement services help newcomers adjust to life in Canada, and this includes help with employment services.

 Some examples of pre-arrival services related to working in Canada include:

 – Finding job search tools and resources